Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some conflicting info:

-According to "Nortraships flåte" the American vessel had been torpedoed and was on fire when it ran into Santos, but this appears to be incorrect (again follow the links related to Convoy HX 252 above).
+According to "Nortraships flåte" the American ship had been torpedoed and was on fire when it ran into Santos, but this appears to be incorrect (again follow the links related to Convoy HX 252 above).
 However, this ship was torpedoed and sunk about a month later, on Sept.
 20 by U-238 while in Convoy ON 202.
-The Norwegian source also says Santos was run into by the same ship twice, but R. W. Jordan states she collided with 2 ships on the 18th, the 2nd one being the Panamanian J. H. Senior.
-However, Arnold Hague says J. H. Senior collided with the American J. Pinckney Henderson on Aug.
-19 - this is also repeated in the various reports for HX 252.
+This Norwegian source also says that Santos was run into by the same ship twice, but R. W. Jordan states she collided with 2 ships on the 18th, the 2nd one being the Panamanian J. H. Senior.
+Arnold Hague says J. H. Senior collided with the American J. Pinckney Henderson on Aug.
+19 - this is also repeated in the various reports for HX 252 that I've linked to above.
 "Nortraships flåte" also gives the date as Aug.
 19 for Santos' collision, while the date is given as Aug.
 20 in her movement card.
+Page 4 of the archive documents gives the date as Aug.
+18, time as 21:25 for the first collision, 22:20 for the second, adding she sank at 23:00 that day - then it says "19/8/43 02.25 GMT".

-There's even more confusion here, in that a story by Captain Augestad, who had been on board since she had the name Sud Africano (though as captain only for the last 2 years) says Santos was hit by a torpedo about 200 miles south of Cape Race.
+There's even more confusion here, in that an account by Captain Augestad, who had been on board since she had the name Sud Africano (though as captain only for the last 2 years), says Santos was hit by a torpedo about 200 miles south of Cape Race.
 He says there were no casualties, and they were picked up from their 2 lifeboats 36 hours later and taken to St. John's, N.F.
-It looks like even the escorts believed that a U-boat was lurking and that the colliding ships had been torpedoed, but this convoy was not attacked - again, read the reports related to HX 252, they can be reached through my page about this convoy.
+It looks like even the escorts believed that a U-boat was lurking and that the colliding ships had been torpedoed, but this convoy was not attacked - again, please read the reports related to HX 252 above.

-* The difference in date here probably has to do with time zone used; the time is given as 00:48 on the 19th in the report mentioned above.
+* The difference in date here might have to do with time zone used?
+The time is given as 00:48 on the 19th in this report.

 A New Ship for the Captain:

 There's quite a story connected to Captain Augestad and Santos' sinking.
 He sent a telegram to President Roosevelt, saying "Norwegian crew just rescued from sunk Norwegian motorship ready to continue fighting.
 Please help us with a new ship".
 The telegram did reach the President, and it has been said that he was very impressed, stating, "this is the kind of people who will win the war".
-He subsequently told Admiral Land to see to it that Nortraship was given another vessel, with the stipulation it would be commanded by Augestad.
-Roosevelt understood how important it was for the war effort that Norway had the ships she needed to replace those she had lost, and it resulted in the aquisition of 4 C-1 ships, 10 Liberty ships and 8 T-2 tankers in the next 2 years.
-The ship "given" to Captain Augestad was in fact Alf Lindeberg, taken over by Nortraship on Oct.
-23-1943 in Beaumont, Texas, but she was not the first vessel to be transferred to Norway that year; the others can be found under "Gains 1943".
+He subsequently told Admiral Land to see to it that Nortraship was given another ship, with the stipulation it would be commanded by Augestad.
+Roosevelt understood how important it was for the war effort that Norway had the ships she needed to replace those she had lost, and it resulted in the acquisition of 4 C-1 ships, 10 Liberty ships and 8 T-2 tankers in the subsequent 2 years.
+The ship "given" to Captain Augestad was, in fact, Alf Lindeberg, taken over by Nortraship on Oct.
+23-1943 in Beaumont, Texas, but she was not the first vessel to be transferred to Norway that year; the others are named at "Gains 1943".
 This ship also had the first female, Norwegian radio operator on board, as well as all but a couple of men of Santos' former crew.

 Captain Augestad's telegram to Roosevelt is also mentioned in shipowner E. D. Næss's memoirs.
 He started working for Nortaship a few months after it happened.
 Næss also claims Santos was torpedoed, giving the position as "400 n. miles east of Halifax".